hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 ### Step 4: Generate the Root CA

-Enable the pki secrets engine at the pki path:
+Enable the [PKI secrets engine][pki-engine] at the pki path:

 ```shell
 $ vault secrets enable pki
 ```

-Tune the pki secrets engine to issue certificates with a maximum time-to-live (TTL) of 87600 hours:
+Tune the PKI secrets engine to issue certificates with a maximum time-to-live (TTL) of 87600 hours:

 ```shell